New look land tax notices

-The Government imposes land tax to generate revenue to provide a range of essential services to the ACT community.
+The ACT Government collects land tax to provide a range of essential services to the ACT community.

 Who pays land tax?

 Land tax applies to residential properties that are not used as principal places of residence, including all residential properties owned by a trust or corporation, even if those properties are not rented.
 Land tax does not apply to commercial properties.